 Engagement and Collaboration

 I have a professional background in the youth and community work sector and have undertaken research on development education in youth work and the role of youth work in relation to the inclusion of migrants and other minority groups.
-I am currently collaborating with colleagues in IT Carlow, from the HSE, and from the youth sector to organise a conference on mental health and youth work which seeks to support practice and teaching in this field and identify areas for collaborative research projects.
+I am involved with a number of community and activist groups.